Ephraim of Arizona

-Archimandrite Ephraim (Moraitis, also known as Ephraim of Philotheos, Greek: Εφραίμ Φιλοθεΐτης and Ephraim of Arizona, Greek: Εφραίμ Αριζόνας).
-(June 24, 1928, Volos, Thessaly, Greece – December 7, 2019, St. Anthony Monastery, Arizona, USA) was a Greek clergyman of the American Archdiocese of the Orthodox Church of Constantinople.
+Geronda Ephraim of Arizona-Ephraim of Filotheou (Γέροντας Ἐφραὶμ Ἀριζόνας-Γεροντας Εφραιμ Φιλοθειτης; June 24, 1928 – December 7, 2019) was a revered Greek Orthodox hieromonk, Athonite elder, and archimandrite in the Greek Orthodox Archdiocese of America under the Greek Orthodox Patriarchate of Constantinople.
+He became well known for his extensive spiritual guidance (such as his emphasis of the Jesus Prayer) in Greece and especially in America by spreading Athonite monasticism and the Orthodox faith in America.
+Many of his followers would seek out his guidance in the form of confession.
+His spiritual father is Saint Iosif (Joseph) the Hesychast, canonized by the Greek Orthodox Patriarchate of Constantinople.

 Early life and background

 On June 24, 1928, he was born Ioannis Moraitis (Ιωάννης Μωραΐτης) in Volos, Greece.
 His parents were Demetrios and Victoria Moraitis.

-Ephraim moved to Mount Athos in 1947, where he was a disciple of the Athonite elder St. Joseph the Hesychast.
+Geronda Ephraim entered Mount Athos in 1947, where he was a disciple of the Athonite elder Saint Joseph the Hesychast.
 On July 13, 1948, he was tonsured and given the monastic name Ephraim.
-When his spiritual master Joseph the Hesychast died on August 15, 1959, he became the geronda (elder) of the hut of Annunciation of the Theotokos in New Skete.
+When his spiritual father Joseph the Hesychast died on August 15, 1959, he became the geronda (elder) of the hut of Annunciation of the Theotokos in New Skete.
 Ephraim soon became the head of his own brotherhood (which grew to 80 monks in 1981) and moved with them to the skete of Provata in 1968.
-From October 1, 1973, to 1991, Ephraim served as the abbot of Philotheou Monastery.
-Through the efforts of Archimandrite Ephrem, monastic life was restored in several sketes on Mount Athos, as his disciples also repopulated the monasteries of Philotheou, Xeropotamou, Konstamonitou, and Karakallou.
+From October 1, 1973, to 1991, Geronda Ephraim served as the abbot of Philotheou Monastery.
+Through the efforts of Archimandrite Ephraim, monastic life was restored in several sketes on Mount Athos, as his disciples also repopulated the monasteries of Philotheou, Xeropotamou, Konstamonitou, and Karakallou.

-In 1979, Ephrem visited North American cities and met with members of the Greek diaspora.
+In 1979, Geronda Ephraim visited North American cities and met with members of the Greek diaspora.

 First he visited parishes in Canada (Toronto, Vancouver, Montreal).
-Afterwards, people started inviting him to the US.
-Similar visits have become regular in the United States and Canada.
-Finally, Archimandrite Ephraim decided to move to the United States for the spiritual nourishment of the flock and for the revival of spiritual life in the Greek communities of North America.
+Afterwards, people started inviting him to the USA.
+Similar visits became regular in the United States and Canada.
+Finally, Archimandrite Ephraim decided to move to the United States for the spiritual nourishment of the flock and for the revival of spiritual life in the Greek Orthodox communities of North America.

-Missionary work in the US and Canada
+Greek Orthodox Monasteries in the US and Canada founded by Geronda Ephraim

-Archimandrite Ephraim devoted his entire life to missionary work, which was based on the opening of Orthodox monasteries in the United States and Canada, which soon became spiritual centers.
+Archimandrite Ephraim devoted his entire life to missionary work, which was based on the opening of Greek Orthodox monasteries in the United States and Canada, which soon became spiritual centers.
 The first monastery was founded in 1989 (the convent of the Nativity of the Virgin Mary in Pittsburgh, Pennsylvania).
-In 1995, Archimandrite Ephrem founded the now-famous monastery in the Sonoran Desert of Arizona in honor of Anthony the Great, where he settled.
+In 1995, Archimandrite Ephraim founded the Saint Anthony's Greek Orthodox Monastery in the Sonoran Desert of Arizona in honor of Anthony the Great, where he settled.
 Totally 19 monasteries were established in the United States and Canada as a result of his work.

 The Greek Orthodox monasteries in North America founded by Ephraim of Arizona are:

+Death

 Archimandrite Ephraim died at St. Anthony Monastery, Arizona, on December 7, 2019, at the age of 91.